 Blockchains and, more generally, Distributed Ledger Technologies (DLT) have brought a fresh and growing interest to Byzantine Fault Tolerance (BFT), a field initiated more than 40 years ago~\cite{LSP82,PLS80}.
 BFT algorithms allow most modern Blockchains and DLTs to enforce a total order (TO) on their operations, even in the face of malicious participants.
 Unfortunately, total ordering requires solving Byzantine-Tolerant Agreement, a vexing problem that has long been known to be impossible to solve deterministically in asynchronous systems~\cite{DBLP:journals/jacm/FischerLP85}.

-As a result, existing DLTs are often particularly costly while striking a compromise regarding either termination or their guarantees~\cite{gilbert2012perspectives}---for instance, by only providing probabilistic correctness guarantees (Bitcoin), or by employing costly (randomized) synchronization mechanisms~\cite{B83,rabin1983randomized, DBLP:journals/jacm/MostefaouiMR15,rabin1983randomized}.
+As a result, existing DLTs typically exhibit high execution costs and must strike a compromise regarding either termination or their guarantees~\cite{gilbert2012perspectives}---for instance, by only providing probabilistic correctness guarantees (Bitcoin), or by employing costly (randomized) synchronization mechanisms~\cite{B83,rabin1983randomized, DBLP:journals/jacm/MostefaouiMR15,rabin1983randomized}.

 Total ordering and Byzantine Agreement are, however, less central to Blockchains and DLTs than first assumed.
-Recent works have shown that cryptocurrency objects, Blockchain's first and perhaps most emblematic application, do not require a total order and can be implemented using much weaker communication abstractions, such as FIFO reliable broadcast~\cite{auvolat:eatcs,DBLP:journals/dc/GuerraouiKMPS22,DBLP:conf/aft/BaudetDS20}\footnote{It is shown in~\cite{auvolat:eatcs} that, from a computability point of view, in asynchronous message-passing systems, money transfer is a weaker problem that the construction of a read/write register.}.
+Recent works have shown that cryptocurrency objects, Blockchain's first and perhaps most emblematic application, do not require a total order and can be implemented using weaker communication abstractions, such as FIFO reliable broadcast~\cite{auvolat:eatcs,DBLP:journals/dc/GuerraouiKMPS22,DBLP:conf/aft/BaudetDS20}\footnote{It is shown in~\cite{auvolat:eatcs} that, from a computability point of view, in asynchronous message-passing systems, money transfer is a weaker problem that the construction of a read/write register.}.
 This realization has far-reaching consequences, both practically and theoretically.
 In practice, it suggests that trustless money transfer applications can be implemented much more efficiently than initial implementations based on full-fledged BFT TO mechanisms (whether based on Proof-of-Work~\cite{DBLP:conf/eurocrypt/GarayKL15}, BFT consensus~\cite{DBLP:conf/sp/CrainNG21,DBLP:conf/blockchain2/CaprettoCARS22}, or Proof-of-Stake~\cite{gilad2017algorand}).
-From a theoretical viewpoint, it raises the question of characterizing the class of BFT distributed objects that can be directly implemented using a plain FIFO broadcast, as reliable (FIFO) broadcast is a much weaker primitive (computationally) than atomic registers\footnote{When faced with crashes, atomic registers require at least a majority of correct processes, while reliable broadcast imposes no such constraint.}.
+From a theoretical viewpoint, it raises the question of characterizing the class of BFT distributed objects that can be directly implemented using a plain FIFO reliable broadcast.
+Delineating the computational power of reliable (FIFO) broadcast has in turn important ramifications, as reliable broadcast is weaker (computationally) than atomic registers\footnote{When faced with crashes, atomic registers require at least a majority of correct processes, while reliable broadcast imposes no such constraint.}.